 When it comes to your health, you expect any medical professional you encounter to behave in an ethical manner.
 However, that is not always what happens.
-At the Weitz Firm, we want to discuss what it means for a doctor to be unethical and whether you should file a complaint or not.
+At The Weitz Firm, LLC, we want to discuss what it means for a doctor to be unethical and whether you should file a complaint or not.
 Our Philadelphia medical malpractice attorneys are familiar with unethical doctor behavior and are here to help when you have questions.

 Understanding unethical doctor behavior can be complicated.
 Some ethical issues are fairly straightforward, but others can be perplexing, especially when determining whether a doctor’s unethical behavior is medical malpractice.

 A recent Medscape survey found that physicians actually described various types of unethical behavior, including the following:

 When looking at these issues, and other potential unethical behaviors doctors, it can be tough to distinguish whether the line is crossed into medical malpractice.
 In these cases, it will need to be determined: